GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Results

-\paragraph{Equality Constraint Tolerancing} We soften equalities into tolerance bands so the optimizer can make incremental progress without immediate large penalty spikes (see Figure \ref{fig:mode_collapse_explainer}).
+\paragraph{Equality Constraint Tolerancing} We soften equalities into tolerance bands so the optimizer can make incremental progress without immediate large penalty spikes (see Fig.~\ref{fig:mode_collapse_explainer}).
 We use $\Cwx$ within 2\% of span and $\Cdi \le \{0.5^\circ/2^\circ\}$ (front/rear dihedral).

 \paragraph{Smoothing of Equality Constraints} We replace the ReLU baseline with an L1-Huber activation function for equality constraints ($\phi_{eq}$).
-This allows the optimizer to pursue optimality, diversity, and other constraints without incurring a large loss spike at the constraint boundary (see Figure~\ref{fig:mode_collapse_explainer}).
+This allows the optimizer to pursue optimality, diversity, and other constraints without incurring a large loss spike at the constraint boundary (see Fig.~\ref{fig:mode_collapse_explainer}).

-\paragraph{Discussion} Table~\ref{tab:mode-collapse} shows that the baseline (no inner Adam, zero tolerance, ReLU) collapses into a poor local minimum (high \ac{DPP}, low feasibility, high mass).
-Adding tolerancing and Huber smoothing improves feasibility and objective despite still-elevated \ac{DPP} scores.
-Inner Adam yields the largest gain, and combining it with tolerancing and smoothing is best.
-When an inner solver is infeasible, tolerancing and smoothing remain broadly applicable mitigations for equality constraints.
+\paragraph{Results} The baseline in Table~\ref{tab:mode-collapse} exhibits clear signs of mode collapse: a DPP score of 50k and $\Omass$ of 23.8, indicating the growing equality penalty dominates the loss at the expense of diversity and optimality.
+The inner optimizer is the dominant mitigation, reducing DPP by two orders of magnitude and lifting feasibility by 10--15\%.
+Tolerancing and Huber smoothing provide further gains, with all three strategies combined yielding the best optimality ($\Omass = 4.15$) and diversity (DPP $= 7$), while the zero-tolerance variant trades slightly higher feasibility for less diversity due to its stricter training target.

+Having addressed the \ac{GLUE}-side training strategies (category \textit{i}), we now turn to \textit{ii}: the effect of subsystem model properties on equality constraint learning.